acantril/learn-cantrill-io-labs/aws-pet-rekognition-ecr/02_LABINSTRUCTIONS/STAGE 1 - Create and train the Rekognition model.md

 - [Dogs-part6](https://learn-cantrill-labs.s3.amazonaws.com/aws-pet-rekognition-ecr/Dog-Dataset-part6.zip)

 Unzip the files.
 You should see a total of 12 foldeds.

-Click on the top-right "Actions" button and then click on "Add images to training dataset" to start uploading the images.
 Currently, the AWS console allows you to upload 30 images at a time, so you will need to do it in multiple attempts.

+- Click on the top-right "Actions" button and then click on "Add images to training dataset" to start uploading the images.
+- Click Choose files
+- Go inside the folder for the first part of the cat images
-To begin, upload all the images for the cats ...in 6 upload operations.
+- Select all the images
+- Click open
+- Then Click `Upload Images`

+Wait until you see `You successfully saved the changes to your training dataset.`.
+Then repeat the process for the remaining 5 folders of Cat images (*we will be doing the dog images in a separate step*)

-Once you have uploaded all the images, you should see a total of 100 unlabeled images in the left-hand panel.
+Once you have uploaded all `6` of the cat image folders, click `Start Labeling` then click `Add Labels`, and select `Add Labels`.
+Add a label `cat` click `Add label` and add another `dog`, click `Add label` then click `Save`

+Select `Unlabeled` on the `Labels` list on the left, and go through each page of images :

+- select all the images
+- Click `Assign Image-Level Labels`
+- Type `cat` and select the `cat` label and click `Assign`

+Move to the next page and Continue the above process for all pages of cat images.
+Once you've finished you can click `Save Changes`
+Once saved, you should have `0` unlabeled images.

+Now it's time to repeat the process for the dog images within the dataset.

-Click on the top-right "Start labeling" button and then click on the "Add labels" button located on the left-hand panel.
+- Click on the top-right "Actions" button and then click on "Add images to training dataset" to start uploading the images.

-A pop-up window will appear to create your labels.
-Click on "Add labels" and add the "cat" and "dog" labels.
-Click "Save".

-To label the cat and dog images, select the images and click on "Assign image-level labels" to assign the "cat" or "dog" label to them.
-Once all the images are labeled, click on "Save changes" and then click on "Finish Labeling".
-You should now see 100 labeled images (50 dogs and 50 cats).

-If so, you are ready to start training the model.
+- Click Choose files
+- Go inside the folder for the first part of the dog images
+- Select all the images
+- Click open
+- Then Click `Upload Images`

+Wait until you see `You successfully saved the changes to your training dataset.`.
+Then repeat the process for the remaining 5 folders of Dog images

+Once finished, select `Unlabeled` from the labels menu on the bottom left.
+You should see all the dog images.
+Click `Start Labelling`  and go through each page of images

+- select all the images
+- Click `Assign Image-Level Labels`
+- Type `dog` and select the `dog` label and click `Assign`

+Once you have done all pages, scroll to the top and click `Save Changes`.
+Make sure you see `0` unlabelled images.

 Click on the top-right "Train model" button.
 In the next screen, click on the "Train model" button and then click again on the "Train model" button that appears in the pop-up window.

 To check the progress of the training, take a look at the "Model status" column.
 It will change the status to TRAINING_COMPLETED once the training is complete.
 The training process can take approximately 40-60 minutes to complete, so you can start the stages 2 and 3A while the model is being trained.